WHAT IS AN ONLINE COURSE?

 DO I HAVE TO SIT AT THE COMPUTER DURING SPECIFICALLY SCHEDULED HOURS?

-Online courses are listed as taking place at specific days and predetermined times.
+Online courses are listed as taking place on specific days.

-- The course instructor will be online and available for immediate interaction with course candidates during the scheduled day/hours.
+- The course instructor will be online and available for interaction with course candidates during the scheduled period.